poppeman/Pictus/readme.txt

 A. Contact:
 ===========
 Looking for the latest version?
 Visit http://www.poppeman.se Want to send me hatemail?
-Send it to poppeman@gmail.com
+Send it to pontus@mardnas.se Want to contribue to development? https://github.com/poppeman/Pictus

 Y. Stuff nobody reads: